• Start-up

 The timber sale was purchased by Bell Timber, Inc. and was harvested by Berthiaume Logging, Inc. in the winter 2016-2017.
 Harvesting occurred in the winter of 2016-2017 in this stand, and forest managers took time to observe how the site responded to harvest while developing a follow-up planting plan.

 In the winter of 2019-2020, CFC staff revised the planting plan for the site and ordered seedlings.
-Planting is expected to occur in 2020.
-A randomized species mix of six species will be planted at around 400 trees per acre with a target SDI (stand density index) of 175 at 6" DBH.
-The six species include eastern white pine, jack pine, and tamarack for conifers, and northern red oak, paper birch, and bur oak for deciduous species.
-Tamarack and bur oak were substituted for ponderosa pine and bitternut hickory because they are already present in local fire-dependent forest types.
-They will be novel additions to an FDn33 stand, but they will be more conservative than a long-distance migrant species.
-They were also more readily available from tree nurseries and therefore might present a more useful demonstration for local foresters.
+Planting occurred in 2020.
+A randomized species mix of six species was planted at around 400 trees per acre with a target SDI (stand density index) of 175 at 6" DBH.
+The six species included eastern white pine, jack pine, tamarack, northern red oak, paper birch, and bur oak.
+Tamarack and bur oak were novel additions to an FDn33 stand, and they were selected as a more conservative compromise over long-distance migrant species such as ponderosa pine and bitternut hickory.

 Keywords